wyp1125/SeqEnhDL/README.md

 ehn_2    11mer_fold_change_nt2    11mer_fold_change_nt2    ...
 11mer_fold_change_nt200
 ```
 2) **SVM and other ML models**
 Data files are tab delimited.
 Training and testing data should be in separate files, but positive and negative data should be combined.
 The features of each enhancer/control have only one row.
 The first column is 'class', where 0 indicates non-enhancer and 1 indicates enhancer.
-The subsequent columns contain the fold changes of Kmer at each nucleotide positon of the 200bp window in the order of 5mer, 7mer, 9mer and 11mer.
+The subsequent columns contain the fold changes of Kmer at each nucleotide position of the 200bp window in the following order: 5mer, 7mer, 9mer and 11mer.
 For example,
 ```
 1    5mer_fold_change_nt1    ...
 5mer_fold_change_nt200    ...
 7mer_fold_change_nt1    ...
 7mer_fold_change_nt200    ...
 9mer_fold_change_nt1    ...
 9mer_fold_change_nt200    ...
 11mer_fold_change_nt1    ...
 11mer_fold_change_nt200
 0    5mer_fold_change_nt1    ...
 5mer_fold_change_nt200    ...
 7mer_fold_change_nt1    ...
 7mer_fold_change_nt200    ...
 9mer_fold_change_nt1    ...
 9mer_fold_change_nt200    ...
 11mer_fold_change_nt1    ...
 11mer_fold_change_nt200